MahmoudSaad21/ECG-Classification-Streamlit-App-for-Heartbeat-Detection-Using-ML-Models/README.md

 Additionally, the project is set up to be run in **Google Colab** and uses **Streamlit** and **Ngrok** for deployment, allowing users to interact with the classification models via a web interface.

+this is a simple deployment for the models: **https://ecg-classification-deploy-app.streamlit.app/**
 ## **Project Workflow**

 ### 1. **Data Preprocessing**